-The issues identified for this report have been cross-referenced to the GRI Standards, along with topic boundaries.
+The issues identified for this report have been cross-referenced to the SASB and GRI Standards, along with topic boundaries.
 A Boundary Assessment for each issue determined that the outcomes of the original assessment have not changed as to its relevance to Vermilion or the stakeholders throughout our value chain.
 102-49

 For each issue, we have reevaluated whether they were of high, medium or low impact on Vermilion, and high, medium or low impact from the perspective of our key stakeholder groups.
 As a result, we have adjusted our materiality matrix, reflecting an increased importance of regulatory frameworks and community support, for example, and an increasing focus on water management, biodiversity and supply chain risk.